Maryland Car Insurance Laws

 - $15,000 for property damage per accident

-However, we recommend considering higher limits and additional coverage options to ensure adequate protection.
+However, we recommend considering higher limits and additional coverage options for adequate protection.
 Roadway Insurance providers are car insurance experts.
-Our trained team will help you choose the coverage to best suit your needs.
+Our trained team will help you choose the coverage that best suits your needs.
 We offer a variety of My MD Auto policies to Maryland and DC drivers with different types of coverage.

 Roadway Auto offers discount car insurance even if you have a less-than-perfect driving record.
-Roadway Auto has coverage for drivers who need My MD Auto (MAIF) insurance.
+Roadway Auto covers drivers who need My MD Auto (MAIF) insurance.

 Auto Liability Insurance

 Each state requires minimum coverage of auto liability insurance.
 Maryland car insurance laws require 30/60/15.
-Liability protects you from damage you do to others, including bodily injury and property damage.
+Liability protects you from damage you do to others.
+It covers bodily injury and property damage.
 Liability car insurance can also cover legal fees.

 - ‘Bodily injury liability’ pays for medical expenses, pain and suffering, and lost wages.